onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates Overview.rst

-    A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type ``comma_delimited_list``, then the corresponding input parameter **MUST** be declared as type ``json``.
+    A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module.

-If the Output parameter has a comma_delimited_list value (e.g., a collection of UUIDs from a Resource Group), then the corresponding input parameter must be declared as type json and not a comma_delimited_list, which is actually a string value with embedded commas.

 .. req::
     :id: R-20547